jtoy/autorig-hybrid/README.md

 # Auto-Rig

 AI-powered character auto-rigging pipeline.
-Takes a 2D character image, separates it into body parts using Gemini, and assembles a [distark-render](https://libraries.io/npm/distark-render)-compatible rig JSON.
+It takes a 2D character image, cuts it into rig parts with Gemini-assisted processing, and assembles a [distark-render](https://libraries.io/npm/distark-render)-compatible rig JSON that can be previewed in the included FastAPI UI.

+## Problem Statement

+This project is currently focused on two quality problems:

+1. **Cut the pieces accurately** - The pipeline should separate the character into the correct body-part pieces with clean boundaries, and it should also fill missing or occluded regions so each exported part is visually complete and usable in the final rig.
+2. **Fix scaling** - The generated parts and assembled rig should preserve the same apparent scale as the original uploaded image, instead of producing pieces that are too large, too small, or inconsistent with the source character proportions.

 ## What It Does